ashlinrichardson/cloude_decom/README.md

 The interactive version supports exploring fully-polarimetric SAR data quickly, by selecting a target location using the mouse, then viewing the resulting **optimised radar cross section** promptly

 ## Running
+The interactive version supports exploring fully-polarimetric SAR data quickly, by selecting a target location using the mouse, then viewing the resulting optimised radar cross section promptly

-Tested on **Ubuntu 20 LTS** OS.
+* Tested on **Ubuntu 20 LTS** OS.
 Windows, MacOS, other Linux to be supported imminently via revised compilation and/or binaries
 ### Building and running the interactive method, using the test data provided:
 ```
 git clone git@github.com:ashlinrichardson/cloude_decom.git        # 1) download the project..